Mercedes-Benz and L’Oreal join firms severing ties over Ukraine war - see full list

 Mr Johnson said: “We will continue on a remorseless mission to squeeze Russia, from the global economy, piece by piece.
 Day by day, and week by week.”

-The government announced a full asset freeze and travel ban on two of Russia’s leading oligarchs, who officials said had “significant UK interests and close links to the Kremlin”.
-They were Alisher Usmanov and Igor Shuvalov.
+The government announced a full asset freeze and travel ban on two of Russia’s leading oligarchs, Alisher Usmanov and Igor Shuvalov, who officials said had “significant UK interests and close links to the Kremlin”.

-Since the invasion, the UK has sanctioned 13 of Russia’s leading oligarchs, and more than 220 individuals and entities have been caught by the sanctions.
+Since the invasion, the UK has sanctioned 13 of Russia’s oligarchs in total and more than 220 individuals and entities have been caught up in the sanctions.

 In total, more than 500 Russian individuals, entities and their subsidiaries now sit on the UK’s sanctions list.